mousepawmedia/devdocs/source/guides/reviewing.rst

 -------------------------------

 This goes hand-in-hand with the second principle:
-**aim to understand every changed line**.
+-*aim to understand every changed line**.
 Research things you don't understand.
 Ask questions.

 There are three major reasons why this is important: